Scientific Names: Epilobium angustifolium syn. Chamerion angustifolium, Chamaenerion angustifolium,

 Introduced from North America in the 18th and 19th centuries as a garden plant, its invasive behaviour has allowed it to become naturalised.
 There are still some gardeners who grow it as an ornamental plant, particularly the white variant.

 The young leaves have been used by indigenous North American tribes, fresh in a salad or as a cooked vegetable.
 Young shoots can be prepared like asparagus and the pith of the stems is used to thicken soups and stews.
-The upper leaves are used as a substitute for tea in parts of Europe and Russia.
+The upper leaves are used as a substitute for tea in parts of Europe and Russia, and is said to be anti-inflammatory.
 The pollen is claimed to produce good quality honey.

 A poultice will draw out infections.
 Recent studies have shown it to be anti-inflammatory with uses for nappy rash, sunburn and as a mouthwash.
 The young leaves are said to be a mild sedative.